Bakel, Senegal: History

 In 1886 the town was besieged briefly by the forces of Mahmadu Lamine.
 In 1891, in the aftermath of the fall of Nioro du Sahel to French forces, the colonial garrison of Bakel launched a massacre of former Toucouleur Empire soldiers, forcing many local inhabitants to participate.

 Bakel is also the site of a study of annual flow volumes of the Senegal river from 1904 to 1990 which showed a dramatic reduction in the river's volume especially in the past twenty years.

+Climate

+Bakel has a hot semi-arid climate (BSh) according to the Köppen climate classification.